spacetelescope/imexam/docs/imexam/dependencies.rst

     has either started or stopped.

-    If you are using the Ginga HTML5 widget under python3 in the Jupyter notebook you should also install Pillow to get the correct image viewing
+    If you are using the Ginga HTML5 widget under python3 in the Jupyter notebook you should also install Pillow to get the correct image viewing.